RyanT5/yl-training/content/post/module-G.md

 - supporting young people with their progression through the sections
 - young people are excited about Scouting, having fun and increasing in confidence

+## Reviewing programme

+The scout association have put together a number of tool you can use to review your programme.
+There are different review tools for each section.

+If you work with Beavers, you can see their review [here](https://members.scouts.org.uk/documents/6to25/Beaver%20Quality%20Programme%20Checker%20%202018.pdf).
+If you work with Cubs, you can see their review [here](https://members.scouts.org.uk/documents/6to25/Cubs%20Quality%20Programme%20Checker%202018.pdf).
+If you work with Scouts, you can see their review [here](https://members.scouts.org.uk/documents/Quality%20Programme%20Checker_Scouts.pdf).

 ## Activity 3

 Plan a linking evening for your section and the section either above or below yours that would help young people transitioning between.
 Think about the following: